RattyDAVE/docker-object-detect/README.md

-# Object Detection on Raspberry Pi 4/3
+# Object Detection

 The purpose is to get the object detection and proof of concept working in the minimum time.

 Ethos:
-- We use pre-compiled binaries where possible from the Raspberry Pi repository.
+- We use pre-compiled binaries where possible.
 - The python code contains the minimal needed to be functional.

 #### Defaults